Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Is the Chinese Tourist L Visa the same as an e-Visa?

-A: No. The China Tourist Visa (L Visa) is a traditional paper visa that requires the physical submission of your passport and application to a Consulate or Visa Application Center (VAC).
+A: No. The China Tourist Visa (L Visa) is a traditional paper visa that requires the physical submission of your passport and application to a Consulate Visa Office.

 How long is the L Visa valid for U.S. citizens?